-In his lifetime, Fairweather created two masterworks relating to stories of Christ’s life – the occasion of Christ’s birth which he painted in 1962, titled Epiphany, purchased by the Queensland Art Gallery the year it was painted and Gethsemane painted earlier in 1958, which depicts Christ in the Garden of Gethsemane the night before his crucifixion.
-Importantly, both these major paintings were created while Fairweather was living on Bribie Island.
+In his lifetime, Ian Fairweather (29 September 1891–1974) — one of Australia’s greatest artists who painted some of his most celebrated works here in Queensland, on Bribie Island — created two masterworks relating to stories of Christ’s life: the occasion of Christ’s birth which he painted in 1962, titled Epiphany (illustrated), purchased by the Gallery the year it was painted and the iconic painting Gethsemane (illustrated) painted earlier in 1958, which depicts Christ in the Garden of Gethsemane the night before his crucifixion.

 ARTISTS & ARTWORKS: Explore more works by Ian Fairweather in the QAGOMA Collection

 In 1958, Fairweather embarked on a major series of biblical studies.
 Larger in scale than his earlier works, Gethsemane which is painted over four panels conveys the artist’s new-found confidence and ambition.
 The work depicts Christ’s agony in the Garden of Gethsemane, as he prayed during the night before his crucifixion.
 Heavily abstracted, Christ’s face is fused with the chalice.
 Appealing to God, Christ said: ‘My Father, if it be possible, let this cup pass from me’, as he realised he had to suffer death so humanity might be saved.
 At the bottom of the painting, sleeps one of Christ’s disciples.
 The work’s strong calligraphic lines are a testament to Fairweather’s years spent living in China, immersing himself in the culture.
 Fairweather’s biblical images were not intended to emphasise a particular religious message by the artist, but to convey an aesthetic experience of the subject and the event.